eahowerton/COVID19_combined_interventions/README.md

 # Synergistic  interventions to control COVID-19: mass testing and isolation mitigates reliance on distancing
 This repository contains code to reproduce results in Howerton et al. *Submitted*.
+All code is licensed under the CC-BY-NC Creative Commons attribution-noncommercial license (http://creativecommons.org/licenses/by-nc/3.0/).

 ## Code structure
     code